Nivolumab and Vorolanib in Treating Patients with Non-Small Cell Lung Cancer and Refractory Thoracic Tumors

-Participants receive vorolanib orally (PO) once daily (QD) on days 1-56 and nivolumab intravenously (IV) over 30 minutes every 2 weeks on days 1, 15, 29, and 43.
+Patients receive vorolanib orally (PO) once daily (QD) on days 1-56 and nivolumab intravenously (IV) over 30 minutes every 2 weeks on days 1, 15, 29, and 43.
+Patients with no evidence of disease progression after cycle 2 receive nivolumab IV over 30 minutes on days 1 and 29.
 Cycles repeat every 56 days for up to 2 years in the absence of disease progression or unacceptable toxicity.

-After completion of study treatment, participants are followed up at 28 days, 100 days, and every 3 months for up to 2 years.
+After completion of study treatment, patients are followed up at 28 days, 100 days, and every 3 months for up to 2 years.

 Vanderbilt University / Ingram Cancer Center

 - Secondary IDs NCI-2018-01300, CA209982